 Although not specifically a part of the amendments to the Code, Bill C-86 also creates a federal Pay Equity Act to establish a process for the achievement of pay equity by the redressing of systemic gender-based discrimination.

-– The number of weeks of paid vacation will be increased as follows:
+Effective September 1, 2019, the number of weeks of paid vacation will be increased as follows:

 - Two weeks for employees who have completed one year of employment;

 - Three weeks for employees who have completed five years of employment; and

 - Four weeks for employees who have completed ten years of employment.